mariodfs/flight-booking-c/README.md

 - Programming language: C (C99).

-This is an application which manages the flight resevations of an airline company.
+This is an application which manages the flight reservations of an airline company.

 v0.2 (in improvement before stable 1.0)